Book a hostel with us and avoid the higher price due to third party booking commission.

 It’s worth noting that HI Canada offers a group discount in its hostels to all groups with a minimum of 10 members, regardless of their age.

 In order to be well prepared for travel throughout Canada, I recommend Lonely Planet guides.
-Our members get 20% off all books.
 And there are a lot of books on Canada to choose from, including the great country guides, and more specific city, regional and national park guides.

 Related articles